 In other words, there is no fixed rule in the game.
 The job of a music supervisor can vary a lot according to the kind of project they are working on, the budget they have for it, and the timing.
-For example, the tightest the deadline, the easier to get in touch with publishers or artists they already know personally.
-On the other hand, the more specific a director is about their vision, the more work has to be put into the selecting stage of the job.
+For example, the tighter the deadline, the easier it is to get in touch with publishers or artists they already know personally.
+On the other hand, the more specific a director is about their vision, the more work has to be put into the selection stage of the job.

 How can independent artists get into movies?

 For an independent musician, it is essential to know how the movie industry works.
 Having one of your songs included as the soundtrack of a famous film or TV series is one of the very few opportunities that could change the path of your career overnight.

 However, it is tough.
 The competition is crazy and, as I have already mentioned, music supervisors are busy people.
 So, how can independent artists overcome these difficulties and have a chance to be included in a movie soundtrack?